The iPad is becoming more and more popular in the enterprise, and not just for mobile workers. There is also a

 VMware View for iPad supports the PC-over-IP protocol, delivering the best user experience, even over low-bandwidth and high-latency connections.
 It also sports easy navigation, with native iPad gestures as well as a built-in track pad and on-screen keyboard.

 LogMeIn Ignition is one of the most popular and highest-rated remote-control iPad applications for connecting to both PCs and Macs.
 It features multi-monitor support, wake-on-LAN, simple setup, encrypted connections and compression -- which allows for better performance over slow connections.
 LogMeIn Ignition also has a full-featured file manager that allows you to browse, edit, print and transfer files.

 III.
-TOP IPAD APPLICATIONS FOR VMWARE
+TOP IPAD APPLICATIONS FOR VMWARE NETWORKING

 In a data center, everything connects to the network, including the vSphere infrastructure.
 As a result, iPad network utilities and monitoring tools come in handy -- especially for VMware troubleshooting.

 With the right tools, the iPad can discover devices (i.e., servers, hosts and storage) on your network, perform port scans, monitor your hosts and execute basic troubleshooting tasks.
 The following utilities can transform a VMware admins iPad into a network Swiss Army knife.

 This application can monitor any Simple Network Management Protocol-capable device, including ESX and ESXi hosts, servers, printers and storage devices.
 Through the use of this protocol, SNMPmon can retrieve and display a wide variety of information -- anything from performance data to device configurations.
 You can then choose to view this data as a graph.